Need to talk? Call 1800 882 436.

 What does it mean to have a short cervix during pregnancy?

-The length of your cervix during pregnancy relates to the chance of you having a preterm (early or premature) birth.
-A short cervix is one that is less than 25mm (2.5cm) long at around 20 weeks of pregnancy.
-The shorter your cervix, the higher the risk of an early birth (earlier than 37 weeks pregnancy).
+Your cervix is considered to be short if it is less than 25mm (2.5cm) long before 24 weeks of pregnancy.
+The shorter your cervix, the higher the risk of your baby being born early (before 37 weeks of pregnancy).

 Diagram showing the female reproductive system.